-ime of Withdrawal Refund

-Prior to 1 st Week 100% of full tuition

-1 st Week 50% of full tuition

-2 nd Week 25% of full tuition
+Refund 100% of full tuition 50% of full tuition 25% of full tuition no refund

-3 rd Week no refund

 The following courses provide a foundation for this MBA program for individuals with limited business training.
 The department suggests that students discuss their academic background with the Director of the program prior to making a decision to enroll in any of these classes.
 These courses are three semester credit hours but do not count toward the Entrepreneurial MBA degree requirement.